Chapter 28. Managing servers

 - In the Server name field, accept the default, or enter a different name for the runtime server.

 If the server is not already installed on your machine, you can install it now by clicking Download and install runtime… and following the site’s download instructions.
-Depending on the site, you may be required to provide valid credentials before you can continue the download process.
+Depending on the site, you might be required to provide valid credentials before you can continue the download process.

 - Accept the default for the installation Name.

-- In the Home Directory field, enter the path where the server runtime is installed, or click to find and select it.
+- In the Home Directory field, enter the path where the server runtime is installed, or click Browse to find and select it.

 Next to Execution Environment, select the runtime JRE from the drop-down menu.